Documentation

 Validator (Architecture)

-Validators are nodes in a subnet that validate miner output and provide gateway access to the network
+Validators are the neurons in a subnet that validate miner output and provide gateway access to the network

 This section focuses on the validator architecture inside a subnet.